-The Taylor Porter culture is defined by a more than 105-year tradition of integrity and professionalism that places client needs and client service above all else.
+The Taylor Porter culture is defined by a 106-year tradition of integrity and professionalism that places client needs and client service above all else.
 From recruiting attorneys from the top law schools, to engaging with lateral hires seeking new ventures, and hiring high-quality, versatile and multitalented professional staff of paralegals, legal secretaries, file clerks, information technology, and administrative support staff, Taylor Porter continues to grow the firm by recruiting superior talent across all attorney and staff areas.
 If you're interested in joining our team, we want to hear from you.

 Contact our Human Resources Coordinator Martha Singletary or our Recruiting Coordinator Erin Sayes Kenny.